 In case the check engine light comes on, reduce your speed and load as you drive on.
 If available, maximize the built-in diagnostic services that report trouble codes.
 This will allow you to schedule a service appointment with your automaker.

 The steps we have explained in our guide: ‘How to reset car computer’, have been tried and tested by various drivers and car experts.
 You can, therefore, follow them to solve issues with your car’s computer effectively.
 The high chances are that the resetting of the computer will solve whatever issue you may have and get you back safely on the road.
 However, in case of any doubt in the process, you’d better seek professional from an expert.
 That way, you can be sure that your car’s issues will be correctly diagnosed and configured.

 Pay attention to the warning signs from your computer.
 Do not opt to wait for the symptoms to subside automatically.
-This is because the vehicle could keep performing poorly and deteriorating into an unsafe state of for you and others on the road.
+This is because the vehicle could keep performing poorly and deteriorating into an unsafe state for you and others on the road.
 If addressed early enough, a faulty car computer would cause little to no problems in terms of safety, time, money, and other resources.
 Consider your options well, especially when it comes to resetting your car computer.